EXCLUSIVE-Credit Suisse chairman's comments draw scrutiny from financial watchdog -sources

 Lehmann told the Financial Times in an interview streamed online on Dec.
 1 that after strong outflows in October, they had "completely flattened out" and "partially reversed".

-The following day he told Bloomberg Television that the outflows had "basically stopped."
+The following day he told Bloomberg Television that outflows had "basically stopped."

 Credit Suisse shares rose 9.3% on Dec.
 2.